microsoft/PartnerResources/LearningPlanResources/Business Applications/Customer Engagement/Marketing.md

 * Certifications: relevant Microsoft exams or certifications
 * Community resources: user groups, events, blogs

-Additionally, some content may be mared with one or more icons:

 * '$' to indicate paid content
 * '3rd Party' to indicate 3rd party content (not created by Microsoft)

-TIP:  Open resources below in a separate browser tab to remain on this Learning Plan page - Right-Click on link and open in new tab.
+NAVIGATION TIP: To open each resource below, right-click on the URL and select open in new tab

 ## Fundamentals